chickiexd/advent_of_code_template/README.md

 Credit for the amazing advent of code goes to [Eric Wastl](https://adventofcode.com/)

-**Don't forget to add input.py, problem_0.md and problem_2.md to your .gitignore to abide by the wishes of Eric Wastl and maybe give me a star if u enjoy using this :)**
+**Don't forget to add input.py, input.txt, problem_1.md and problem_2.md to your .gitignore to abide by the wishes of Eric Wastl and maybe give me a star if u enjoy using this :)**

 ## Features